madlambda/nash/README.md

 In the past, the UNIX sysadmin had the complete understanding of the operating system and the software being deployed.
-All of the operating system packages/libraries going to production and the required network configurations in every machine was maintained by well-know scripts.
+All of the operating system packages/libraries going to production and the required network configurations in every machine was maintained by several un-maintanable scripts.
 Today we know that this approach have lots of problems and the container approach is a better alternative.
 But Why?

 Before Linux namespace, BSD Jails, Solaris Zones, and so on, the sysadmin had to fight the global view of the operating system.
 There was only one root mount table, only one view of devices and processes, and so on.
 It was a mess.
-How to scale multiple versions of the same app, in the same machine, if the app write to a fixed path in the filesystem?
-Or, how to avoid clash of port numbers when scaling apps?
+This approach then proved to be much harder to scale because of the services conflicts (port numbers, files on disk, resource exhaustion, etc) in the global interface.
+The container/namespace idea creates an abstraction to the process in a way that it thinks it's the only process running (not counting init), it is the root and then, the filesystem of the container only has the files required for it (nothing more).

+What's missing is a safe and robust shell for natural usage of namespace/container ideas for everyone (programmers, sysadmins, etc).

 Nasn is a way for you, that understand the game rules, to make reliable deploy scripts using the good parts of the container